krishnaveni0411/Automation-Portfolio/Project -2 Automation/Selenium Code using Frame Work/README.md

 - Cart verification
 - Checkout with country selection
 - Order confirmation validation
+- It automates a real-time e-commerce workflow, ensuring the framework is:
+   - Scalable
+   - Maintainable
+   - Reusable
+   - CI/CD-ready
+   - Test-data driven
+Structured for real project environments

+It includes advanced automation concepts like Excel data handling, JSON-driven tests, listeners, reporting, and a foundation for Selenium Grid execution.

 It’s a practical implementation for anyone looking to master Selenium automation with proper design patterns.